 After a successful registration, you can continue with the seminar check.
 You are requested to provide details on your educational offer and categorise your course according to the Digital Competence Framework for Austria (specification of competence areas and competence levels).
 In addition, you are asked to define the minimum level of skills or learning objectives, which can be achieved in your course.
 Of course, it is also possible to register several training courses at once.

-By using the same wording of your courses on your website as well as in our f4i course catalogue, you can increase the recognisability of your course offers.
+By using the same wording of your courses on your website as well as in our f4i-catalogue, you can increase the recognisability of your course offers.

 What happens next?
 (Verification and publication)

 Your provided information is reviewed and verified by us.
 This may take a few days.
-As soon as your provider check and the categorisation of your course according to the Competence Framework for Austria are confirmed, your course description will be uploaded in our list of courses.
+As soon as your provider check and the categorisation of your course according to the Competence Framework for Austria are confirmed, your course description will be uploaded in the f4i-catalogue.
 By including a link to your website, interested users can check your website for further information and booking options.

 What are the advantages?

-If you offer courses, seminars or workshops on digital literacy, your public engagement can profit from enlisting in the fit4internet course catalogue.
-Our list of courses is aimed to inform interested people about further education options in the field of digital literacy and further, to make these offers widely accessible.
+If you offer courses, seminars or workshops on digital literacy, your public engagement can profit from enlisting in the f4i-catalogue.
+Our f4i-catalogue is aimed to inform interested people about further education options in the field of digital literacy and further, to make these offers widely accessible.

-By registering your offers in the list of courses, you can reach new target groups and make your offers more visible.
+By registering your offers in the f4i-catalogue, you can reach new target groups and make your offers more visible.
 The registration process (provider check, seminar check) is free of charge.

 Who ensures the quality?